 Mohammad Mohajeri, Political Activist: As Long as IRIB Considers Media as a Horn, It Gets Closer to Collapse Every Moment

-Mohammad Mohajeri, a political activist, says that as long as the national broadcaster views media as a horn, it gets closer to collapse every moment.
+Mohammad Mohajeri, a political activist, says that as long as the national broadcaster considers media as a mouthpiece, it gets closer to downfall every moment.

-As long as the national media and the government’s propaganda apparatus act on command and, worse, behave with methods from the 1980s to counter the enemy’s psychological warfare, and some inexperienced journalists consider themselves all-knowing, things will remain the same.
-The official media stream, which today dominates the national broadcaster, the government, and some institutions, gets closer to collapse every moment as long as it views media as a horn and by blowing into it prevents political, law enforcement, and security officials from seeing and hearing the realities on the ground.
+As long as the national media and the government’s propaganda apparatus follow orders and, worse, behave in ways reminiscent of the 1980s to counter the enemy’s psychological warfare, and some inexperienced journalists consider themselves all-knowing, things will continue as they are.
+The official media current that prevails in the national broadcaster, the government, and some institutions today, as long as it considers media as a mouthpiece and by blowing into it prevents political, law enforcement, and security officials from seeing and hearing the realities on the ground, gets closer to downfall with every moment.

 Share This Article